SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Type inference in C#: var
-in TS and Rust, often type inference is possible automatically Type inference in TS/Rust is more likely to work for anonymous functions
+in TS and Rust, often type inference is possible automatically Type inference in TS/Rust is more likely to work for anonymous functions In languages with manifest typing, variable declarations require typea annotation.

 Manifestly and statically typed languages can be more effort to write, but also dramatically lower the chance of bugs.

 <h5>Type annotation</h5>

 Specifying the type of a thing (esp. a variable/constant) by writing the type into the code is known as type annotation.
-Languages with manifest typing generally require type annotation for variable/constants/parameters as well as return types.
+Languages with manifest typing generally require type annotation for variable/constant declarations, parameters as well as return types.
 In most (esp.
 C-influenced) languages, type annotation goes before the variable/constant.
 In Python, Rust and TS, type annotation looks like so `: type` Python supports type annotation since Python .35